Jon L. Breen

 Jon Breen is sedert lang de werken van Ellery Queen toegewijd.
 In zijn artikel “Ellery Queen,” welke deel uitmaakt van The Tragedy of Errors, merkte Jon op dat “los van het schrijven van sommige van de meest ingenieuze detectives van hun tijd,” Dannay en Lee ook verantwoordelijk waren voor “het creëren van één van de weinige detective helden uit het Gouden Tijdperk die met zijn tijd meegroeide en evolueerde van boek tot boek.”
 Welnu dit kan ook van Jon zijn werk gezegd worden.

-Zoals Mike Grost (4) bemerkte sommige van Jon's vroege werken waren geschreven als satirist en pastiche schrijver, in hoofdzaak korte 'spoofs' van andere schrijvers uit het Gouden Tijdperk.
+Zoals Mike Grost (4) bemerkte sommige van Jon's vroege werken waren geschreven als satirist en pastiche schrijver, in hoofdzaak korte "spoofs" van andere schrijvers uit het Gouden Tijdperk.
 Specifiek, was Jon bekend omwille van het schrijven van verschillende Queen pastiches of parodieën, en schreef ook menig artikel over de kunst van het schrijven van deze pastiches.
-Jon bezorgde ons het volgende artikel, welke de groei van de personages beschrijft en de chronologische problemen die dit teweeg bracht om Ellery blijvend in eigentijdse settings te portreteren.
-Als kers op de taart vind je hier ook een herpublicatie van één van Jon’s Ellery Queen parodieën, die zich afspeelt in 1975, gelijktijdig met de premiere of the NBC TV-serie Ellery Queen, een schoolvoorbeeld om het thema van zijn essay te illustreren!!
+Jon bezorgde ons het volgende artikel, welke de groei van de personages beschrijft en de chronologische problemen die dit teweeg bracht om Ellery blijvend in eigentijdse settings te portretteren.
+Als kers op de taart vind je hier ook een herpublicatie van één van Jon’s Ellery Queen parodieën, die zich afspeelt in 1975, gelijktijdig met de première of the NBC TV-serie Ellery Queen, een schoolvoorbeeld om het thema van zijn essay te illustreren!!

 THE EXPANDABLE CALENDAR OF